 You can contact them via:

-They also offer specific support to students who are:
+The Advisers are here for all students and also offer specific support to students who are:

 The Chaplaincy offers a safe space where any student can discuss their problems in a non-judgmental environment.

 You can set the agenda and talk about anything that’s on your mind - from issues with classmates, tutors or colleagues, to relationships, family matters, financial concerns, bullying, essay deadlines or work-related stress.
 Never feel that your problem is too small or too large, or that you’re alone in dealing with it.
 Our team in the Chaplaincy can listen and bounce ideas around with you, to help you work things out.

 Throughout the year there are different informal wellbeing opportunities and events, both on campus and online.

 Join us at Chooseday Chill every Tuesday (from 21 September), at Augustine House from 5-7pm.
 An informal opportunity to meet new friends over tea and toast as well as chat with the Student Wellbeing Services.

 Whether you have a disability or a mental health condition our team are here to ensure you are able to reach your full potential.